 Next, Alice had two ProductIDs of ‘765’ and ‘987’.
 Finally, we can see Alice purchased two packages of potatoes and one package of dried spaghetti.

 Is this data useful on the surface?
-Not really.
-But running it in analytic programs can help unveil patterns and trends about a specific customer or customer base.
+Not really, but running it through analytic tools can help unveil patterns and trends about a specific customer or customer base.
 This type of data is commonly seen in CRM software.

 Structured data revolutionized paper-based systems that companies relied on for business intelligence decades ago.
 While structured data is still useful, more companies are looking to deconstruct unstructured data for future opportunities.

-Unstructured data is the chaotic brother of structured data, as it cannot be processed and analyzed using conventional tools.
+Unstructured data is most often categorized as qualitative data, and it cannot be processed and analyzed using conventional tools and methods.

-Examples of unstructured data include text files, video files, audio files, mobile activity, social media activity, sensor activity, geolocation activity, satellite imagery, surveillance imagery – honestly, the list goes on and on.
+Examples of unstructured data include text, video, audio, mobile activity, social media activity, satellite imagery, surveillance imagery – the list goes on and on.

-Unstructured data is difficult to make sense of because it has no pre-defined structure that makes it easy to classify in a relational database.
+Unstructured data is difficult to deconstruct because it has no pre-defined model, meaning it cannot be organized in relational databases.
 Instead, non-relational, or NoSQL databases, are best fit for managing unstructured data.

-An astonishing 80 percent of all data generated today is considered unstructured – and this number will continue to rise as new internet-connected devices come online.
+More than 80 percent of all data generated today is considered unstructured, and this number will continue to rise with the prominence of the internet of things.

 Finding the insight buried within unstructured data isn’t an easy task.
-It requires new software, processes, and a high level of technical expertise to really make a difference.
+It requires advanced analytics and a high level of technical expertise to really make a difference.
 This can be an expensive shift for many companies.

 Those able to harness unstructured data, however, are at a competitive advantage.
 While structured data gives us a birds-eye view of customers, unstructured data can give us a much deeper understanding of customer behavior and intent.

-For example, applying machine learning software to unstructured data can help companies learn buying habits and timing, patterns in purchases, sentiment toward a specific product, and much more.
+For example, data mining techniques applied to unstructured data can help companies learn buying habits and timing, patterns in purchases, sentiment toward a specific product, and much more.

-For example, data given off by sensors attached to industrial machinery can notify manufacturers of strange activity ahead of time.
-With this information at hand, a repair can be made before the machine suffers a costly breakdown.
+Unstructured data is also key for predictive analytics.
+For example, data from sensors attached to industrial machinery can alert manufacturers of strange activity ahead of time.
+With this information, a repair can be made before the machine suffers a costly breakdown.

 The future of data

-The volume of big data is continuing to rise, but in the near future, the importance of having large volumes will cease to exist.
+The volume of big data is continuing to rise, but soon, the importance of having large volumes will cease to exist.

-Regardless if it’s structured or unstructured data, having the most accurate and relevant data at hand will be key for companies looking to gain an advantage.
+Regardless if data is structured or unstructured, having the most accurate and relevant data at hand will be key for companies looking to gain an advantage.

 Utilizing the right data will allow companies to: